Domiii/dbux/README.md

       * Value of Push/PopCallback is shown as `undefined`
       * get bindings of any variables in vicinity and display them
          * https://github.com/jamiebuilds/babel-handbook/blob/master/translations/en/plugin-handbook.md#bindings
-* [CodeTreeWrapper]
-   * don't build children if a node is collapsed
-      * automatically build children when node is extended
-   * remember expanded/collapsed state of previous nodes of type
-      * TODO: What about children of debug node?
-         * use relative path to remember state?
 * [instrumentation]
    * [loops]
       * new data types: